MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ### Prompt 6

 **Code reviews:** Describe your team's code-review process.
 How many reviewers reviewed your pull-request that was screen-shot above? **Link to a Pull-request that you personally reviewed.**
+We always have atleast two reviewers.
+Someone will pull a branch down to their local environment and test to make sure the repo works there.
+We will then look over the code together and make sure everything makes sense.

 ### Prompt 7

 **Quality assurance:** How did you test your product's features in a real-world environment?
 Describe the staging environment process for your team.
+Other than testing it on a local server not much.
+Once the code is pushed to master it is automatically updating a automatic deploy which is hosted using aws.
+Once it is there we can look at the changes and make sure everything is as it should be.

 ### Prompt 8

 **Release to production:** Describe how you shipped features to production.
 Who gave final approval? **Provide screenshots to the individual features you personally contributed to the project (could be front end or backend code, or screens you built for native mobile).**
+I always run final changes by my PM and partner.
+We always review the changes together and test that the code runs on multiple machines before pushing to master.

 ## UX Designers